Lyxt-git/PyiOS-NetSec-Inspector/Readme.md

 - Fetch DNS resolver information and classify them as Trusted DNS, Blacklisted DNS, or Unknown DNS.
 - Send detailed security alerts via Telegram Bot.
 - Supports monitoring for IP and DNS resolver status at regular intervals.
+- New : Local IP of GSM which use to connect CGNAT to connected to Internet together with its Ephemeral Port.

 ## Requirements:
 - Python 3.x